Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 ### 2.3 Fork Repo To Your Profile

+!!! tip "(OPTIONAL) You can also do this step using the GitHub CLI.
+Check out [this gist](https://gist.github.com/nitya/94dab67522f379e895a124ee32f5a5d3) for guidance."

 The Codespaces is running on the original Azure Samples repo.
 Let's create a fork from Codespaces, so we have a personal copy to modify.

-For convenience, we'll follow [this process](https://docs.github.com/codespaces/developing-in-a-codespace/creating-a-codespace-from-a-template#publishing-to-a-repository-on-github) which streamlines the process once you make any edit.
+!!! tip "We'll follow [this GitHub process](https://docs.github.com/codespaces/developing-in-a-codespace/creating-a-codespace-from-a-template#publishing-to-a-repository-on-github) triggered by repo edits.
+Check out [this gist](https://gist.github.com/nitya/97cf4c757c21e76f24ad9d51a85fb8ea) for guidance with screenshots"

 1. Lets create an empty file from the VS Code Terminal.